-HIV stands for human immunodeficiency virus.
-The virus attacks the immune system, and weakens your ability to fight infections and disease.
+HIV (human immunodeficiency virus) is a virus that damages the cells in your immune system and weakens your ability to fight everyday infections and disease.

-There is no cure for HIV, but there are treatments to enable most people with the virus to live a long and healthy life.
+There's currently no cure for HIV, but there are very effective drug treatments that enable most people with the virus to live a long and healthy life.

-The most common way of getting HIV in the UK is by anal or vaginal sex without a condom.
-According to statistics from Public Health England, 95% of those diagnosed with HIV in the UK in 2013 acquired HIV as a result of sexual contact.
+The most common way of getting HIV in the UK is through having anal or vaginal sex without a condom.

 Other ways of getting HIV include:

-- using a contaminated needle, syringe or other injecting equipment
+- sharing needles, syringes or other injecting equipment

 - transmission from mother to baby during pregnancy, birth or breastfeeding